 Minor in Economics

 Economics is highly complementary with a number of other disciplines and some students may choose to minor in economics while pursuing a major in another field.
 Students often decide to minor in economics after having already taken several economics courses and realizing that a few more courses will satisfy the minor requirements.
-To learn more information, visit the SF State bulletin.
+To learn more information, see Bulletin: Minor in Economics.

 Bachelor of Arts students must complete at least twelve units of complementary studies outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)